agregory999/oci-policy-analysis/README_MCP.md

 ```

 ### Adding OCI Load Balancer
-To run behind a Load Balancer on a server, see above.
+To run behind a Load Balancer on a server, see above first.
 Following that, In your VCN's public subnet, run a standard Layer 7 Load Balancer, listening on port 443 (HTTPS) with health check and backend set with your private host and port (default 8765).
 Once the LB is up, point Claude or VSCode (option 2 or 4 above) to the LB's public domain and port - below there is a cert running on the LB, so the https address and cert are valid.
 But it points to the MCP server on the backend.

 ```bash
 mcp-proxy add oci-policy-analysis --url https://oci-policy-analysis-mcp.ocidemo.app/mcp